Martin Preiss

-Martin Preiss (born 18 September 1978) is a Czech cinematographer, writer and director.
+Martin Preiss (born 18 September 1978) is a Czech cinematographer, writer, director and a teacher.

 Life and career

 Preiss was born in Prague, Czechoslovakia (now Czech Republic).
 He studied at Film and TV School of the Academy of Performing Arts in Prague (FAMU) and gained a Masters in cinematography in 2008.
 He is a member of the Czech Society Of Cinematographers (ACK), and was a Member of Presidium of this organisation.
 He has made a number of feature films, short films and commercials including the 2004 comedy-horror film Choking Hazard, 2008 comedy Grapes, and 2009 comedy Little Knights Tale.